sunday32/How-to-Setup-Unity-for-Xbox-Console-or-Universal-Windows-Platform/README.md

 ## 5. Setting Up Project, Connecting Unity and Finishing

-> NOTE : You are done the next step is the final step of creating a project using unity to build and import the project to xbox testing it and finishing.
+> NOTE : You are done the next step is the final step of creating a project using unity building and importing the project to your xbox and finishing.

 7. Open Unity Hub
 	A. New Project